NAvi349/riscv-myth-ws/README.md

 ![image](https://user-images.githubusercontent.com/66086031/170253889-8bdbdee9-0158-43e8-b87d-c421bea14e16.png)

+This command is used for displaying the program after it gets executed by the RISC - V core.
 ```console
 spike pk sumofn.o
 ```

-debug code
+Debug command
 ```console
 spike pk -d sumofn.o

 ```

-This command is used for displaying the program after it gets executed by the RISC - V core.
+This command will run all the instructions until 100b0 Address
 ```console
 until pc 0 100b0
 ```

-This command will run all the instructions until 100b0 Address
+This command is used for the checking the content of a register
 ```console
 reg 0 a0
 ```

-This command is used for the checking the content of a register

 #### Debugging